jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.39 ListUniqueValues

-Lists the unique values contained in a field witin a vector's attribute table..
+Lists the unique values contained in a field witin a vector's attribute table.

 *Parameters*: